House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Microgreens are a delicious way to add flavor to food without drastically changing the composition of a meal, and the best part is that they’re pretty easy to grow yourself at home.
+Microgreens are a delicious way to add flavor to food without drastically changing the composition of a meal, and the best part is that they are pretty easy to grow yourself at home.
 They have their quirks, like needing daily attention and particular setups, but many consider microgreens to be an essential part of sustainable food moving into the future.

-Featured Image Credit: OleksandrPidvalnyi, Pixabay
+Featured Image Credit By: OleksandrPidvalnyi, Pixabay

 Contents